Ohad-Ma/Algorithms-I/README.md

 lecture 3: :white_large_square:

-- The Integer Knapsack Problem
+- The Integer Knapsack Problem (have to understand the implementation)

 - Kadane's algorithm